FAQ

 License server requirements are listed at the license server system requirements.

-My New license Contains a Start Date in the Future.
+My New License Contains a Start Date in the Future.
 When Can I Start Using It?

 If you’re renewing your license, the new license file can contain a start date in the future.
 As long as the start date is part of the VENDOR_STRING, it will not be enforced and you can start using your new license file immediately.